14 Questions to Ask Your Doctor About Prescription Medications for Seniors

 • If you’re thinking of having your older adult chew, break, or crush tablets (for example: to put in applesauce), first ask the pharmacist if the drug will still work that way.

-• On the bottle or container, make sure the name of the medicine, the directions, and any warning stickers are clear and easy to read.
+• On the bottle or container, ensure the name of the medicine, the directions, and any warning labels are clear and easy to read.
 If anything is difficult to read, ask the pharmacist to use larger type for the labels.

-• Ask of there are any special instructions for storing the medicine.
-For example, should it be kept in the refrigerator or in a dry place (i.e. not in the bathroom)?
+• Ask if there are any special instructions for storing the medicine.
+For example, should it be kept in the refrigerator or in a dry place (i.e., not in the bathroom)?

-• Make sure your older adult isn’t allergic to any of the medication ingredients.
-It helps if the pharmacist has a current list of their allergies.
+• Ensure your older adult isn’t allergic to any of the medication's ingredients.
+It is helpful if the pharmacist has a current list of the patient's allergies.

-• Important: Always make sure the label on the medication has your older adult’s name on it and the medication and directions prescribed by their doctor.
-If it doesn’t, don’t accept it.
+• Necessary: Always ensure the medication label includes an older adult’s name and the medication and directions prescribed by their doctor.
+Suppose it doesn’t, don’t accept it.
 Take it back to the pharmacist immediately.

 When someone takes medication, it could cause unwanted or unexpected symptoms.

-Side effects could be minor, like headache or dry mouth.
+Side effects may be minor, such as a headache or dry mouth.
 They could also be life-threatening, like severe bleeding or irreversible damage to the liver or kidneys.

-Many medications can also increase fall risk by affecting balance or make driving unsafe.
+Many medications can also increase fall risk by affecting balance or making driving unsafe.

-If your older adult has any side effects, even if they’re minor, write down what they are and when they happen.
+If your older adult experiences any side effects, even if they’re minor, record what they are and when they happen.

-Call the doctor immediately and give them an accurate report of the side effects.
-They might be able to change the medication to another that will work just as well, but have fewer side effects.
+Call the physician immediately and provide an accurate report of the side effects.
+They might be able to switch the medication to another that works just as well but has fewer side effects.

-Important: It can be dangerous to suddenly stop medication or make dosage changes.
+Important: It can be dangerous to stop medication or make dosage changes suddenly.
 Always get specific instructions from the doctor before making changes.

-Next Step See the full guide to safe use of medications for seniors from the National Institute on Aging
+Next Steps: See the full guide to safe use of medications for seniors from the National Institute on Aging

 Recommended for you: